 In addition to our own research and process development efforts, we seek to collaborate with government, academic research institutions and corporate partners to improve TIL manufacturing and to develop TIL therapies for new indications.
 In 2017, we announced collaborations with Moffitt, M.D.
 Anderson and Ohio State University to evaluate several new solid tumor and hematologic indications for TIL therapy in clinical and preclinical studies as well as, in some cases, new TIL manufacturing approaches.
-In September 2016, we entered into a license agreement with PolyBioCept and a related clinical trial with Karolinska University Hospital to evaluate a new cytokine cocktail for TIL manufacturing and the treatment of patients with pancreatic cancer and glioblastoma.
+In 2016, we entered into a license agreement with PolyBioCept to evaluate a new cytokine cocktail for TIL manufacturing.
 The results of these collaborations may be used to support our filing with the FDA of INDs to conduct more advanced clinical trials of our product candidates, or to otherwise analyze or make predictions or decisions with respect to our current or future product candidates.
-However, because the majority of our collaborations are conducted at outside laboratories and we do not have complete control over how the studies are conducted or the manufacturing methods used to manufacture TIL product, the results of such studies, which we may use as the basis for our conclusions, projections or decisions with respect to our current or future product candidates that may be incomplete, inaccurate or otherwise unreliable.
+However, because the majority of our collaborations are conducted at outside laboratories and we do not have complete control over how the studies are conducted or the manufacturing methods used to manufacture TIL product, the results of such studies, which we may use as the basis for our conclusions, projections or decisions with respect to our current or future product candidates, may be incorrect or unreliable, Additionally, we may use third party data to analyze, reach conclusions or make predictions or decisions with respect to our product candidates that may be incomplete, inaccurate or otherwise unreliable.